skip to main content

 For example, there may be issues with the provider’s service area, like faulty connections somewhere within the neighborhood.
 Speed may be slow because you’re using the internet at peak times, or your router may be outdated.
 Roots may be growing into the cable buried in your yard.

-What to do if your internet speed is slower than expected
+What to do if my internet speed is slower than expected

 There are several reasons why your speed test results might not be as fast as you expected.
 Try these tips to see if you can get a more accurate reading: